For those coming to Chicago Bears Football Games, please visit www.ChicagoBears.com for Team-specific game day information and prohibited items.

 Any guest entering the field level, attempting to enter the field level or in a restricted access area without a proper credential will be arrested and prosecuted to the fullest extent of the law.

 The Will Call booth is located at the large ticket booth across from Gate 10 on the Southeast corner of the stadium.
 If you have purchased tickets close to an event date, please go to the Will Call ticket booth to pick them up.
 Tickets will be left under the name of the person that purchased the tickets.
 Please bring a photo ID that matches this name to pick them up.
 Will Call opens up 4 hours prior to the start of all non-Bears games.
 Please go to www.ChicagoBears.com for will call times on Bears game days.

-Soldier Field is a Wi-Fi hot-spot with internet capabilities in all areas of the stadium.
+Soldier Field is a Wi-Fi hot-spot with internet capabilities in all public areas of the stadium.
 Wi-Fi fees are $1.99 per day through Boingo Wireless or with a monthly Boingo subscription.